loading

 One of the foundational decisions when building a red light therapy panel revolves around selecting the correct wavelength and types of LEDs.
 Red light therapy typically employs light in the wavelength range of approximately 600 to 700 nanometers (red light), while near-infrared light spans from roughly 700 to 900 nanometers.
 These specific ranges are crucial because they determine how deep the light can penetrate into tissues and what kind of biological effects it can trigger.

-High-quality LEDs with a consistent output and proper spectral distribution are essential.
-Avoid cheap or generic “red” LEDs lacking precise wavelength specifications, as they may not yield therapeutic effects.
-Instead, sourcing LEDs from reputable suppliers specializing in photobiomodulation or medical-grade diodes is advisable.
-In addition, combining both red and near-infrared LEDs in a panel can provide synergistic effects, offering benefits at multiple tissue depths.
+It is essential to use high-quality LEDs that have a consistent output, and a proper spectral spectrum.
+Avoid generic or cheap "red" LEDs that lack precise wavelength specifications as they might not have therapeutic effects.
+It is better to buy LEDs from suppliers who specialize in photobiomodulation and medical-grade diodes.
+Combining red and near infrared LEDs can also provide synergistic benefits, offering multiple tissue depths.

-It’s also worth noting that LED intensity and power density play a pivotal role in effectiveness.
-Panels should deliver sufficient irradiance—typically falling between 20 to 100 milliwatts per square centimeter—for optimal tissue response without causing discomfort or adverse effects.
-Balancing wavelength choice, LED quality, and power density will ensure your DIY panel aligns with established red light therapy protocols and maximizes its healing potential.
+Also, it's important to note that the LED power density and intensity play a crucial role in effectiveness.
+Panels should deliver sufficient irradiance--typically falling between 20 to 100 milliwatts per square centimeter--for optimal tissue response without causing discomfort or adverse effects.
+By balancing LED quality and power density, you can ensure that your DIY panel is in line with existing red light therapy diy protocols.

 Designing the Panel Layout and Heat Management